 You can make things easy for yourself and just stick with 332 mods/gear and wear your 334 Legendary Implants.

 - Thyrsian Relic of Focused Retribution

-If you end up with any Rakata pieces from doing PvE content, wearing them is perfectly fine as stats are identical to Thyrsian!
+If you end up with any Rakata pieces from doing PvE content, wearing them is perfectly fine as stats are near identical to Thyrsian!

 - 332 Relics

 - 332 Mainhand and Offhand